Government of Canada / Gouvernement du Canada

 Marginal note:Assessment considered in conformity

-If the Minister approves the substitution of a process under section 31, the assessment that results from the substituted process is considered to be an impact assessment under this Act and to satisfy any requirements of this Act and the regulations in respect of an impact assessment.
+The assessment of the effects of a designated project in respect of which the Minister has approved a substitution is considered to be an impact assessment under this Act and to satisfy any requirements of this Act and the regulations in respect of an impact assessment.

-If, after taking into account the report with respect to the impact assessment of a designated project that is submitted to the Minister at the end of the assessment under the substituted process approved under section 31, the Agency is of the opinion that additional information is required for the purposes of subsection 60(1), it may require the proponent of the designated project to provide the additional information to the Minister or may make a request to the jurisdiction that followed the process to provide that information to the Minister.
+If, with respect to the assessment of the effects of a designated project in respect of which the Minister has approved a substitution, the Agency is of the opinion that information is required for the purpose of ensuring that the factors set out in subsection 22(1) will be considered or for the purposes of subsection 60(1) or (1.1), it may require the proponent of that project to provide the information to the Minister or may make a request to the jurisdiction that is following or followed the process — or to any jurisdiction that is undertaking or undertook activities under an agreement or arrangement referred to in paragraph 114(1)(f) in relation to the assessment of effects of that project — to provide that information to the Minister.

 Impact Assessment by a Review Panel